Shweta2024/JavaScript-Projects/GroceryList/README.md

-# JS-Clock
+# Grocery List
-It's a CSS Clock which takes in the current time using JavaScript and upadtes the clock hands based on the current hour, minute and second.
+Hungry?
+Let's use our grocery list to go supermarket shopping.
+You may keep a list of the things you need to buy using this wonderful software, you only need to add the items here.
+Additionally, you have the option of removing any unnecessary things.

 ##  Project Video